air33/air33.github.io/_posts/2016-06-18-The-Design-of-Everyday-Things.md

 21. More and more evidence is accumulating that we use logic and reason after the fact, to justify our decisions to ourselves (to our conscious minds) and to others.
+22. DESIGN MUST TAKE PLACE AT ALL LEVELS:VISCERAL, BEHAVIORAL, AND REFLECTIVE
+23. The real point of these examples is not that some people have erroneous beliefs; it is that everyone forms stories (conceptual models) to explain what they have observed.
+In the absence of external information, people can let their imagination run free as long as the conceptual models they develop account for the facts as they perceive them.
+24. **When we do this, we tend to attribute our behavior to the environment.
+When we see others do it, we tend to attribute it to their personalities.**